bo3b/3Dmigoto/Witcher3/README.md

 Installation
 ------------
-1. Use driver 358.50 (known good driver, especially for Windows 10 users)
+1. Use driver 358.87 (Newer drivers may work as well, but this the recommended driver for this game as it is known to work well for a lot of people, including Windows 10 users).

 2. Install Helifax' custom profile for The Witcher 3.
 Note that you will have to repeat this any time you reinstall the nvidia drivers (instructions